| Title: | Nonparametric and Semiparametric Mixture Estimation |

 arguments passed on to function |

-must belong to a mixture family, as specified by its class.
+data must belong to a mixture family, as specified by its class.

 The support points are shown on the horizontal line of gradient 0.
 The vertical lines going downwards at the support points are proportional to the mixing proportions at these points.